 The bond is a form of protection for property owners, suppliers, laborers, and subcontractors should a contractor cause financial harm to those parties.
 It adds a level of security by ensuring that an individual can seek restitution by means of the bond if the contractor does not reimburse them for damages.
-The intention of the CCB is to create a safe and trustworthy market for the construction industry.
+The intention of the Construction Oregon Contractors Board is to create a safe and trustworthy market for the construction industry.

-To avoid claims against your license, it is best to quickly and respectfully handle complaints before they get to the CCB.
-You should understand where complaints can come from and how to prevent those from occuring in the first place.
+To avoid claims against your license, it is best to quickly and respectfully handle complaints before they get to the Oregon Construction Contractors Board.
+You should understand where complaints can come from and how to prevent those from occurring in the first place.
 A list of valid complaints from the public and the timelines for the public to file complaints against a contractor is available in the Oregon Statute - ORS 701.140.
 Below are some common examples:

 |Claimant||Reason for Claim||Claim Timeline|

 |Negligent work, improper work, or breach of contract||Within 1 year from the date the structure was substantially completed|